LouisViktorCeleyron/Portfolio/README.md

 # Hey!

 Nice to meet you!
->(well it's more "e-meeting you", this is a .md file but feel free to [contact](https://github.com/LouisViktorCeleyron/Portfolio/blob/master/README.md#ways-to-contact-me) me, I will be delighted to talk with you!)

 ##  I'm Louis Celeyron

-I’m a **graduate game programmer and designer** at Rubika, Valenciennes, France.
+I’m a **Game programmer and designer**.
 I started making games on RPG maker when I was 9, at 12 I continued my tests and my research on **game design and programming** with software like Multimedia Fusion or Construct.
-Today I am still prototyping with this software, however, I use **Unreal Engine 4 (since 2018)** or **Unity (since 2016)** more often.
+Today I am still prototyping with this software, however, I more used to **Unreal Engine 4 (since 2018)**, **Godot (since 2022)** or **Unity (since 2016)**.

+After working as a freelance for a few years, I now teach Game Programming in Rennes, France.

 I have skills in **system, gameplay, and UI/UX programming**, but my real passion is **Tool Programming**, which I started to practice in 2018.